MigJ/GetNextLine/README.md

 USAGE

-cat "file" | ./a.out or ./a.out with standard entry
+cat "file" | ./a.out or ./a.out with standard input